zkLinkProtocol/zklink-docs/docs/flows/deposit.md

 ---

-# Deposit to L2
+# Deposit

 ---
-Developers of each dApp using zkLink service are able to define their own business logic.
-To use these applications, a user must deposit to zkLink beforehand.
+DApp developers using zkLink service are able to define their own business logic.

-A user first initiates a deposit request to the on-chain zkLink smart contract.
-A Layer1_Watcher on zkLink protocol is constantly monitoring L1 smart contract logs, and synchronizing the parameters of each request. zkLink service will update the user account once it receives the request and checks it.
+To use these applications, a user must deposit to zkLink's rollup contract beforehand.

 ![Deposit Flow](../../static/img/flow-deposit.jpg)

 ---
 ## Step 1: Deposit Request
+1. User A initiates a deposit request to the on-chain zkLink smart contract.
+2. Layer1 Watcher on zkLink protocol monitors L1 smart contract logs and synchronizes the parameters of each request.
+3. zkLink service updates the user account upon receiving the request and checking it.
+4. Users can immediately use their deposit in the zkLink ecosystem without waiting for the verification process.

 Once the user signs the deposit transaction, a deposit function is called with the following parameters: